rapidwebltd/deactivate-user-plugin/README.md

-# Deactive User Plugin for WordPress
+# Deactivate User Plugin for WordPress
 WordPress plugin that allows a user to deactive their own user account from within the WordPress login area, or via the shortcode.

 To create a frontend page shortcode that immediately deactivates the currently logged in user's account, use the following short code.
 This can be useful when developing a custom frontend.